mozilla/version-control-tools/docs/devguide/contributing.rst

 #vcs
    Where everybody who maintains all the version control properties hangs out.
-#mozreview
-   Where developers and users of MozReview lurk.

 Just pop in a channel, ask a question, and wait for someone to answer.
 The channels can be quiet for hours at a time, so please stick around